-- 1. A student may request only one (I) readmission to the ADN program. - 2.
-A student may be denied readmission to any course or the ADNP. - 3.
-Enrollment of readmitted students will be contingent on space available. - 4.
+- 1. A student may request one (1) readmission to the ADN program.
+(This admission would be a total of 2 admissions into the ADN program.) - 2.
+A student may request only one (1) additional readmission (this means a third admission) to the ADN program if it has been more than 4 years since the end of the last semester's admission time.
+This third admission cannot be requested if the last dismissal was related to a conduct issue.
+Your readmission could be related to failure, you withdraw from courses or being administratively withdrawn from courses.
+Example: if you are unsuccessful on your first admission Fall 2019 and then you are unsuccessful on your second (admission) Spring 2020 then you could request a third and last (final) admission application cycle for the Fall 2024 class.
+The current new student admission criteria apply to this admission as stated in the current program guidelines. - 3.
+A student may be denied readmission to any course or the ADNP. - 4.
+Enrollment of readmitted students will be contingent on space available. - 5.
 All students requesting readmission will undergo drug testing.
-Failure to complete drug testing will be counted as a positive drug screening result and will result in removal from the program.
+Failure to complete drug testing will be counted as a positive drug screen and will result in removal from the program.
 A positive drug screen will result in removal from the program.
-Refer to drug testing policy. - 5.
+Refer to Drug Testing Policy. - 6.
 Admission to the program begins the first scheduled course day.
-Withdrawal at any point after the first-class day requires readmission to the program. - 6.
+Withdrawal at any point after the first-class day requires readmission to the program. - 7.
 Will need to follow the guidelines provided on readmission criteria email.